thewchan/uxf/README.md

     OWS          ::= /[\s\n]*/
     RWS          ::= /[\s\n]+/ # in some cases RWS is actually optional

-To indicate any valid type, omit the type name, or use the pseudo-type `uxf`.
+To indicate any valid type, simply omit the type name.

 For a `table` the first `str` is the table's name and the second and subsequent strings are field names.
 After the bare `=` come the table's